ReGA: Model-Based Safeguard for LLMs via Representation-Guided Abstraction: Background and Preliminaries

 The complex architecture and vast parameters of LLMs have posed significant challenges in interpreting and analyzing their behaviors.
 While conventional interpretability techniques can extract the internal features~\cite{simonyan2013deep,selvaraju2017grad} and concepts~\cite{mikolov2013linguistic,zhang2018interpretable} from small-scale DNNs, they fail to scale up to LLMs.
 Notably, driven by the unique language comprehension ability of LLMs, \emph{representation engineering}~\cite{zou2023representation,skean2024does,zhang2024adversarial,chalnev2024improving,stolfo2024improving,du2025advancing,wei2024assessing} has emerged as a novel framework to characterize high-level concepts in LLMs.
 Specifically, these studies revealed that low-rank representations exist that can represent and steer specific concepts in their generations, \textit{e.g.}, honesty, emotion, fairness.

 Although various methods for extracting representations are employed in existing works, the typical process involves two main stages.
 First, a contrastive dataset is collected that includes both positive and negative pairs related to the concept in question.
-Next, by identifying key directions in the model's hidden states, these representations can be extracted by comparing the differences between the classes.
+Next, by comparing the differences in the model's hidden states between the classes, these representations can be identified with principal component analysis (PCA) techniques applied to these differences.
 To capture these representations, we formulate related notations as follows.
 For a subset of the hidden feature space $h\subseteq H$ which may be used for representation construction, we denote $M_h(p) \in\mathbb R^{d}$ as the focused feature representation of $p$, where $d=|h|$ is the dimension of the representation.

-In the context of LLM safety, a few preliminary studies have also revealed the existence of safety representations~\cite{wei2024assessing,zhang2024adversarial,zheng2024prompt,du2025advancing,pan2025hidden}.
-Specifically, these works discovered safety representations that indicate the safety-related concepts in the processing inputs can be captured in the hidden states of LLMs.
+In terms of LLM security, a few preliminary studies have also revealed the existence of safety representations~\cite{wei2024assessing,zhang2024adversarial,zheng2024prompt,du2025advancing,pan2025hidden,wang2025false}.
+Specifically, these works discovered safety representations that indicate the safety-related concepts in the processed inputs can be captured in the hidden states of LLMs.
 Furthermore, these findings suggest that LLMs have the capability to identify the safety or harmfulness of text through additional processing on hidden states, but they may still struggle to reject these harmful prompts during the decoding phase.
 Therefore, additional monitoring and inspection through safety representations are necessary to analyze and safeguard these models.